-Trevor Noah calls out claim that racism didn’t motivate Atlanta shootings: ‘Your murders speak louder than your words’
+Trevor Noah slams claim that racism didn’t motivate Atlanta shootings: ‘Your murders speak louder than your words’

 In fact, Noah argued in an impassioned monologue on “The Daily Show” on Wednesday night, the mass killing felt like the infuriatingly obvious outcome of months of unchecked hate crimes against Asian Americans.

 “What makes it even more painful is that we saw it coming.
 We see these things happening.
-People have been warning, people in the Asian communities have been tweeting, 'Please help us, we’re getting punched in the street, we’re getting slurs written on our doors,’” Noah said.
+People have been warning, people in the Asian communities have been tweeting, 'Please help us.
+We’re getting punched in the street.
+We’re getting slurs written on our doors,’” Noah said.
 “We’ve seen this happening.”

 As Asian American leaders on Wednesday urged police to consider whether racial hatred drove Robert Aaron Long to allegedly carry out a mass killing, Noah and his fellow late-night host Stephen Colbert sounded off on authorities for their handling of the case and urged the country to do more to combat a rising tide of intolerance.